 After you’ve applied your first layer of lipstick, press a clean tissue between your lips to blot off the excess.
 Then take a loose face powder (preferably translucent) and dust that lightly over the lips.
 Dust off any excess and then apply another layer of lipstick (this works best if you’re using a lip brush).

-You can rinse and repeat for as many times as you need to get even coverage from your lip colour, but usually only twice is necessary.
+You can rinse and repeat for as many times as you need to get even coverage from your lip color, but usually only twice is necessary.

 Finishing this process with a coat of powder will give you a matte look, but if you do want a glossy finish, you can follow up a lipstick coat with a tiny dab of gloss and it won’t affect the longevity of your lipstick.